metosin/malli/README.md

 depending on the child generator. `:promise` in particular will not receive a value if its child generator fails.

-Humanizers nested failures for the contained value under `:deref`.
+Humanizers nest failures for the contained value under `:deref`.

 ```clojure
 (me/humanize (m/explain [:delay :int] 42))